 The External Action action

-The External Action action allows you to connect your workflows to third-party systems by making API calls.
+The External Action node allows you to connect your workflows to third-party systems by making API calls.
 This enables you to send data out of Build Concierge, retrieve information from external platforms, and use that data in later steps of your workflow.

 ⚠️ Note